Sophie Heathcote: Biography

 Heathcote was born in Melbourne on 25 December 1972.
-She began her acting career with a regular role in medical drama series A Country Practice as Stephanie "Steve" Brennan appearing in 117 episodes from 1990 to 1991.
+She began her acting career with a regular role in the medical drama series A Country Practice as Stephanie "Steve" Brennan, appearing in 117 episodes from 1990 to 1991.

 Professional training

+Heathcote graduated from Australia's National Institute of Dramatic Art (NIDA) in late 1994.

+Career

-She graduated from Australia's National Institute of Dramatic Art (NIDA) in late 1994.
-Acting roles included roles in Bordertown, GP and Soldier Soldier.
-Subsequent to this she took the ongoing role of Senior Constable Fiona Cassidy in Water Rats (1996–97), followed by a role in the Australian Broadcasting Corporation series Raw FM (1997) in which she played sexy lesbian dancer Sam, a role she said challenged her more than anything she had done since leaving NIDA.
-She won an AFI award in 2000 for her role in ABC's Grass Roots.
+Heathcote's early credits included roles in Bordertown, GP, and Soldier Soldier, before taking the ongoing supporting role of Senior Constable Fiona Cassidy in Water Rats (1996–97).
+This was followed by a role in the Australian Broadcasting Corporation (ABC) series Raw FM (1997), in which she played sexy lesbian dancer Sam.
+Heathcote said that role challenged her more than anything else she had done since leaving NIDA.

+Heathcote won an AFI award in 2000 for her role in ABC's Grass Roots.

 Personal life

 Along with her husband she established an annual fundraising event that raises $500,000 a year for the neonatal unit at the Royal Children's Hospital.
 The staff there saved the life of their first child, Madeleine, who is believed to have suffered respiratory problems.
 The couple moved to the US in 2005, basing themselves in New York City.